 God’s Grace is more than meager knowledge of it, instead it is an inward knowing and can be recognized and realized in our spirit… the grace of our Lord Jesus Christ be with your spirit.
 Grace is the immutable expression of Gods goodness and goodwill toward us who believe Him, and is His extended hand and capability in Christ to raise us out of our current sinful and fallen nature.

 However, and for many, the grace that God has extended at their second birth is where their experience with grace ends, and when they come across the word grace in scripture they relegate this grace to a onetime event in their past.
-For others they speak of God’s grace as if it were some kind of human positive emotion, and when it has run its course, i.e. has run out of its inherent enthusiasm, they say they do not have grace any longer; whether directed toward a person, or a particular situation, such as the task at hand.
+For others, they speak of God’s grace as if it were some kind of human positive emotion, and when it has run its course, they say they do not have grace for the task in hand any longer.

 Christ would have His people show that His grace is not a mere hot-house plant, which can only thrive under shelter, but a strong, hardy thing which can flourish in every relation of life.
 It is doing our duty in that state to which God has called us–like salt in the midst of corruption, and light in the midst of darkness